ldijkman/ART-ESP32-Touch-TFT-Thermostat/Arduino_UNO_TFT_Shield_8-Bit_Parallel/readme.md

 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-Luberth => i think the => TFT LCD 3.3VDC can be left disconnected according to http://www.lcdwiki.com
+Luberth => i think the => TFT LCD 5VDC can be left disconnected is NOT according to http://www.lcdwiki.com they say 3.3v can be left disconnected

-Luberth => i think the => TFT LCD 5VDC should be an external +3.3VDC not from ESP32 is too much for ESP32 voltage regulator
+Luberth => i think the => TFT LCD 3.3VDC should be an external +3.3VDC not from ESP32 LCD backlight power is too much for ESP32 voltage regulator

 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&